nvitya/vihal/README.md

 It targets bare metal embedded software development, with the following main goals:
  - Easy to use
- - Small, simple but effective
+ - Small, simple but effective.
+Easy to verify.
  - Vendor independent
- - No intermediate libraries
+ - No intermediate libraries, external dependencies
  - non-blocking communication interfaces (extensive use of DMA and state machines) which allows simple cooperative multi-tasking
  - license permitting unrestricted commercial usage (without warranty)
  - Built-in support for multiple popular Microcontrollers